Are you finding that you don’t like your friends anymore, or that something doesn’t feel right?

 You can let everything unfold at the pace you desire.
 Fast or slow, it’s up to you.
 Let go of any emotions that are holding you back and accept the situation you are in.

-Let your feelings guide you when it comes to making decisions.
+Let your feelings and heart guide you when it comes to making decisions.
 If you don’t feel like an activity you used to do with your friends no longer excites you, don’t do it.
 If something else still seems cool, do it.
 It’s simple.

 Listen to yourself instead of your friends.
 It’s up to you to play out your own life.

 It’s always easier to let someone else call the shots, but it doesn’t lead to happiness.

 Every person in your life is there for a reason.
 In the end you have to ask yourself what feels right for you.